Uta Frith: Research

 Frith's research paved the way for the recognition of a theory of mind deficit in autism.
 In 1985, while she was a member of the Medical Research Council's Cognitive Development Unit (MRC-CDU) in London, she published with Alan M. Leslie and Simon Baron-Cohen the article "Does the autistic child have a 'theory of mind'?", which proposed that people with autism have specific difficulties understanding other people's beliefs and desires.
 This paper used a false-belief task invented by Joseph Perner in 1983.
 Frith, and her colleagues, created two theories of autism.
 The first is "lack of implicit mentalizing", a lack of the ability to track others' mental state with a basis in the brain.
 The second is "weak central coherence" by which she suggested that individuals with autism are better than neurotypical people at processing details, but worse at integrating information from many different sources.
+Frith has published research suggesting autistics have impaired self- consciousness.
 Frith was one of the first neuroscientists to recognize autism "as a condition of the brain rather than the result of cold parenting."
+Frith used metaphors comparing autistic speech and behaviour to Robots in her book Autism: explaining the enigma.

 She was one of the first people in the UK to study Asperger syndrome, at MRC-CDU London.
 Her work also focused on reading development, spelling and dyslexia.
 Frith attacked the theory that dyslexia was linked to lack of intelligence or caused by sensorimotor impairments.
 In her book on spelling, she pointed out that some people can be perfectly competent readers, but extremely poor spellers, a group of dyslexics not recognised before.
 Her research, along with that of Maggie Snowling, showed that people with dyslexia tend to struggle with phonological processing.
 In 1995 Frith, Paulesu, Snowling and colleagues conducted one of the first brain imaging studies with dyslexic adults showing that, while completing tasks requiring phonological processing, people with dyslexia show a lack of functional connectivity within the language network of the brain.

 Frith has been supported throughout her career by the Medical Research Council at University College London.
 She was an active collaborator at the Interacting Minds Centre at Aarhus University in Denmark.
 The goal of the centre is to provide a trans-disciplinary platform, upon which the many aspects of human interaction may be studied.
 The project is based in part on a paper written with Chris Frith: "Interacting Minds – a Biological Basis".

 Among students she has mentored are Tony Attwood, Maggie Snowling, Simon Baron-Cohen and Francesca Happé.